melissarenard/enhanced-assumptions-climada/README.md

 * `Generate Year Loss Tables.ipynb`: notebook that runs the functions in `adjusted_year_loss_tables.py`.
 * `adjusted_year_loss_tables.py`: Python script with new CLIMADA assumptions.
+* `Analyse YLTs.ipnb`: notebook that generates plots and tables from the previously generated YLTs.
-* `results.py`: Python script with functions to show or plot results of interest.
+* `natcat_analysis.py`: Python script with functions to show or plot results of interest.

 *Add new files from Patrick's side here*